mlibrary/spectrum/README.md

 ```

 ### Debugging
-To use a debugger like `byebug`, first start the app with `docker-compose up`.
-Then in another terminal:
+Puma doesn't always play nicely with pry.
+Worker timeouts can end sessions early, and multi-threading can make taking input from the terminal troublesome.

+To address these issues, the `script/docker-startup` file will run in WEBrick when started with the environment variable `RAILS_SERVER` set to webrick.

+Changing environment variables in `docker-compose` gets updated when running `docker-compose up` so, to pick up environment variable changes every time, and attach for use with a debugger:

 ```
+docker-compose up --no-start web && \
+  docker-compose start web && \
   docker attach "$(docker-compose ps -q web)"
 ```

 ## Overview of Spectrum